 Opportunities are provided for all of our children to make relevant educational visits.
 These take place mainly during the school day but sometimes extend beyond.
 They range from local visits to residential visits over several days for our older children.
-Recent interpretations of the law require us to make it clear to parents that we can only ask for voluntary contributions towards the cost of such visits and any child whose parents choose not to contribute will not be excluded.
-So far this has been manageable, but if enough funds are not raised to cover the expense of such visits then these arrangements will have to be reviewed.
-Details of our charging policy are available on request.
+The law require us to make it clear to parents that we can only ask for voluntary contributions towards the cost of such visits and any child whose parents choose not to contribute will not be excluded.
+So far this has been manageable, but if enough funds are not raised to cover the expense of such visits, then these arrangements will have to be reviewed.
+Details of the charging policy is available on request.